wp-plugins/yournewsapp/trunk/readme.txt

 == Description ==

-yourBlogApp / yourNewsApp: This plugin is the first step to a free native App for iOS (iPhone) and Android.
+Blappsta: This plugin is the first step to a free native App for iOS (iPhone) and Android.

 = Turn your blog into a free native App and even earn money = Don’t fall for the typical HTML web apps with poor usability.
 And don't spend money for a native App in iOS (iPhone) and Android.
-YourBlogApp is the first native App which ist not only free for you but also enables you to earn money.
+Blappsta is the first native App which ist not only free for you but also enables you to earn money.
 Build you app in only a few minutes.
 Instantly test it using our [test app in the App store](https://itunes.apple.com/de/app/nebelhorn/id707029895?mt=8).
 If you like it, you can instantly setup an account and we will take care of pushing the app into the stores.
 Advertisement in the app lets you even create revenue.
-Check out our [Website](http://www.yournewsapp.de) for more info about how to earn money with yourBlogApp.
+Check out our [Website](http://www.blappsta.com) for more info about how to earn money with Blappsta.

 **Increase the number of readers of your blog of news app with Push Notification** Notify your readers with our free push notification service build into the plugin.
 This service will increase your number of readers largely.
 You can decide when and what you want to push.

 **First plugin and App with iBeacon / beacon integration** Setup your iBeacons and let your app trigger a welcome push, organize couponing and do content triggering.
 We supply you with the proper iBeacons.
-Visit our [website](http://www.yournewsapp.de) for more information about our iBeacon feature.
+Visit our [website](http://www.blappsta.com) for more information about our iBeacon feature.

 **Comment enabled App**
 Your App can enable commenting and reading comments within the App.
 Simply tryout for yourself with our sample App.

-**yourNewsApp with additional features**
+**Blappsta business features**
 Our News App version of the native app enables many more features like integration of events, setup of iBeacon push, couponing and content triggering

 **Design your App**